feeshy/racks4live/README.md

 Personal presets archive for Ableton Live, mainly suit for ambient music.

 System Requirements: Ableton Live 11.3+.
-Some presets may require additional plugins, I'll leave the links to them.
+Some presets may require additional plugins, I'll leave links.

+To install a preset, simply drag the ```*'adg``` file into the window of your Ableton Live.

 ## Audio Effect Racks